anacostiaAI/anacostia-pipeline/README.md

 # Anacostia
 Welcome to Anacostia.
 Anacostia is a framework for creating machine learning operations (MLOps) pipelines.
 I believe the process of creating MLOps pipelines today are too difficult; thus, this is my attempt at simplifying the entire process.

+## Notes for contributors and developers
+If you are interested in contributing to Anacostia, please see CONTRIBUTORS.md.
+If you are interested in building your own plugins for Anacostia and contributing to the Anacostia ecosystem, please see DEVELOPERS.md.

 ## Basic Anacostia Concepts & Terminology:
 Anacostia works by allowing you to define a pipeline as a directed acyclic graph (DAG).
 Each node in the DAG is nothing more than a continuously running thread that does the following:
 1. Waits for enough data to become available in a resource or waits for signals recieved from other nodes.